django-oscar/django-oscar/docs/source/howto/how_to_integrate_payment.rst

   problems such as invalid bankcard number, not enough funds in account - that kind of thing.

+* ``oscar.apps.payment.exceptions.UserCancelled`` During many payment flows,
+  the user is able to cancel the process.
+This should often be treated differently from a payment error, e.g. it might not be appropriate to offer to retry the payment.

 * ``oscar.apps.payment.exceptions.PaymentError``  For *unanticipated* payment
   errors such as the payment gateway not responding or being badly configured.